Create an Autonomous AI Agent Workflow in Python

 How to Use This Script:

-- Prerequisites: You need Python 3 and pip installed.
-You will also need an API key from an LLM provider like OpenAI.
+- Prerequisites: You need Python 3 and pip installed, plus an API key from an LLM provider like OpenAI.

 - Save the Script: Click the "Copy Script" button below and save the code into a file named `agentic_workflow.py`.

-Install Dependencies: Open your terminal or command prompt and run the following command to install the necessary libraries:
+- Install Dependencies: Open your terminal and run the command:

-Run the Workflow: Navigate to your folder in the terminal and run the script:
+OPENAI_API_KEY='sk-YourSecretAPIKeyGoesHere' - Run the Workflow: In your terminal, run the script:

 This approach moves beyond simple question-and-answer.
 It unlocks: